 - Make time for your friends, have a good laugh as often as you can and learn to relax and get a good night’s sleep.

-- If you are eating, drinking exercising well and managing your stress, then not only will your immune system receive a massive boost but a good night’s sleep will usually follow.
+- If you are eating, drinking water, exercising well and managing your stress, then not only will your immune system receive a massive boost but a good night’s sleep will usually follow.